bihaox/CALM/docs/final.md

 <i>our proposed approach</i>

-We choose pretrained GPT-2 model fine tuned on style specific corpus such as horror story and super hero stories for language generation.
+We choose pretrained GPT-2 model fine tuned on style specific corpus such as horror story and super hero stories for language generation(4, 6).
 At each language generation step, the pretrained model ouputs a logits of  corpus size that specifies the probability of the corresponding words to appear at the current position.
-Traditionally, the word chosen at each generation step is achived by approaches such as nucleus sampling and top-k sampling([see here](https://arxiv.org/pdf/1904.09751.pdf)).
+Traditionally, the word chosen at each generation step is achived by approaches such as nucleus sampling and top-k sampling(14).

 To achieve context aware langauge generation, our system retrieves description of surrounding blocks from adjacent blocks of the agent(such as 'diamond_block') and returns a string that is common in natural language('diamond').
 We then try to make the target word appear in our output text snippet by finding a position where the target word is most likely to appear.
 Formally, the context aware language generation task is defined as finding a sequence $$(w_1,w_2,w_3... w_n)$$ with an victim word $$w_v$$ such that $$abs(p(target word \mid w_0, ... , w_{v-1})-p(w_v \mid w_0, ... , w_{v_1}))$$ is minimized, while the raw probability of a certain word is sampled at each generation step after the word swapping happened is given by $$p(w_i \mid w_0, w_1, ... , target word, ... , w_{i-1})$$(prior to applying topk/nucleus sampling).